vPeteWalker/midway/db/mssqldeploy/mssqldeploy.rst

 Links to different datacenters for:
 SQL 2016 image
-(optional) SQL Server Management Studio - https://aka.ms/ssmsfullsetup Windows Scratch prereq
+SQL Server Management Studio - https://aka.ms/ssmsfullsetup
+Windows Scratch prereq

 TEST BY REMOVING DNS TO ENSURE NOTHING IS BEING PULLING FROM ANYWHERE BEHIND THE SCENES??